 The family made no comment as they walked into the Darlinghurst Supreme Court complex in Sydney.

 In November last year, Gittany, 40, was found guilty of murder by throwing his then fiancee, Lisa Harnum, 31, from the 15th floor of their luxury inner-city apartment in 2011, in what the judge described as a "fit of rage".

 The verdict brought tears, fury, and a torrent of abuse from Gittany's family.

 The drama continued on Wednesday as a phalanx of the killer's family marched into court carrying placards declaring his innocence.

 "How do you render some 1 unconscious in less than 65 secs without any trauma on the body?" read one placard.

 "Why was Lisa still holding her handbag and how if she was unconscious?" said another.

-Another sign listed famous people who had been convicted of murder only to have the decision overturned on appeal, including Lindy Chamberlain, Gordon Wood, Andrew Mallard and Roseanne Catt.
+Another sign listed famous people who had been convicted of murder only to have the decision overturned on appeal, including Lindy Chamberlain, Gordon Wood and Andrew Mallard.

 Gittany entered the dock in a white shirt and black suit and turned to the public gallery where he waved at a number of people.